openstack/magnum/doc/source/dev/dev-quickstart.rst

     magnum bay-list

-If you make some code changes and want to test their effects, just restart either magnum-api or magnum-backend.  the -e option to pip install will link to the location from where the source code was installed.
+If you make some code changes and want to test their effects, just restart either magnum-api or magnum-conductor.  the -e option to pip install will link to the location from where the source code was installed.